 Christine Carberry, MS

 Christine is a Certified Strategic Alliance Professional (CSAP).
 She holds an M.S. in innovation and technology management from Boston University, Graduate Certificates in Management and Biotechnology Strategy from Harvard University, and a B.S. in biochemistry from the University of New Hampshire.
-Currently, Christine provides consulting services to biopharmaceutical companies looking to grow and create value through collaboration.
+Currently, Christine provides consulting services to biopharmaceutical companies looking to grow and create value through partnerships.
 During her time in the biopharmaceutical industry, she was the Chief Operating Officer at Keryx Biopharmaceuticals, Senior Vice President of Operations at Forum Pharmaceuticals, and Vice President of Program & Alliance Management at Biogen.
 She also holds several volunteer leadership roles supporting the University of New Hampshire, Great Bay Community College, and Dana Farber Cancer Institute.